 - Content exclusivity: some games are only available on certain platforms.
 The choice may be comparable to choosing between different gaming consoles (Xbox One, PlayStation 4, Nintendo Switch, etc.).

 - Quantity and update frequency: consider if the platform often has new content?
-Is content updated regularly to fix bugs?
+Is the content updated regularly to fix bugs?

 - Open development vs. closed development: open development platforms allow any developer to create and upload their own applications.
 They don’t necessarily impose quality standards or criteria, contrarily to closed development platforms that ensure the content is worthy enough before making it available.